Shea Langeliers: Atlanta Braves

 Langeliers was considered one of the top prospects for the 2019 Major League Baseball draft.
 He was selected by the Atlanta Braves with the ninth overall pick.
 He signed with the team for $4 million.
 He began his professional career with the Rome Braves of the Class A South Atlantic League, spending all of the 2019 season there.
 Over 54 games, Langeliers hit .255/.310/.343 with two home runs and 34 RBIs.

 Langeliers did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 In 2021, he spent a majority of the season with the Mississippi Braves of the Double-A South, slashing .258/.338/.498 with 22 home runs and 52 RBIs over 92 games.
 Following the end of Mississippi's season, he joined the Gwinnett Stripers of the Triple-A West for their final homestand.
 He was named Atlanta's Minor League Player of the Year.
 He was selected to play in the Arizona Fall League for the Peoria Javelinas after the season.

 Oakland Athletics

 On March 14, 2022, the Braves traded Langeliers, Cristian Pache, Ryan Cusick, and Joey Estes to the Oakland Athletics in exchange for Matt Olson.
 He was assigned to the Las Vegas Aviators of the Triple-A Pacific Coast League to begin the 2022 season.
 He was selected to represent the Athletics at the 2022 All-Star Futures Game.
 He hit a solo home run and was named the game's most valuable player.

 On August 16, 2022, Langeliers was promoted to the major league roster.
 He made his MLB debut that night versus the Texas Rangers, and collected his first major league hit that night, a double, on the first pitch of his first at-bat.
 He hit his first MLB home run the next night, a two-run home run, off of Josh Sborz of the Rangers.

+On April 9, 2024, Langeliers hit three home runs and drove in all four runs, including the go-ahead two-run home run in the ninth inning against Texas Rangers en route to a 4-3 victory.
+During a doubleheader on May 8 against the Texas Rangers, Langeliers drove in a career high of 5 runs in the first game and 3 in the second for a total of 8 RBIs on the day.
+On August 5, 2025, Langeliers went 5-for-6, 3 home runs, and 3 RBIs against the Washington Nationals.
+With his performance, Langeliers became the first player in Major League history (since at least 1900) to have three home runs in his first game hitting leadoff, the second catcher to hit three homers as a leadoff hitter (Travis d'Arnaud on July 15, 2019), the fourth catcher with multiple career three-homer games (d'Arnaud, Gary Carter, and Johnny Bench), and his 15 total bases are tied for the most by a catcher in a game (since at least 1900).